Citizen-Knowledge-Graph/foerderfunke-app/README.md

       be displayed in the app.
     * Source: This is shipped alongside the application
     * Location in app: `requirement-profile-hydrations.json`
+* User Profile Hydration
+    * This is used to provide additional information about a user profile that will be displayed in the app.
+    * Source: This is shipped alongside the application
+    * Location in app: `user-profile-hydration.json`

 #### Implicit contract

 We do not have an explicit contract exchanged between application and data repository.
-Instead, the application fetches a zipped archive of the data repository, extracts and relies on the data being available in the above mentioned structure.
+Instead, the application fetches a zipped archive of the data repository, extracts the content and relies on the data being available in the above mentioned structure.